How to lose your money, time, investors and the market. Vision, goals, and requirements.

 The biggest one was that the whole concept was not well explained to the developers.
 They didn’t have a good business idea feeling.
 It caused that their approach was more to deliver lines of code, and not necessarily on solving a problem.

-It’s essential that the whole team involved in a project will have a feeling of the mission – the team is a part of something significant what can have a massive impact on desired users.
-Mission where everyone knows, understand and feel that this impact is significant to users.
+The whole team involved in a project must have a feeling of the mission – the team is a part of something significant that can have a massive impact on desired users.
+Mission where everyone knows, understands, and feels that this impact is significant to users.

 In this case, it didn’t happen.
-For developers project was just a collection of user stories prepared by Mark based on some guidelines from the project manager from a software company.
+For developers, the project was just a collection of user stories prepared by Mark based on some guidelines from the project manager from a software company.

-When Mark prepared them, project manager validated if they are complete, but there was no any phrase to see if these user stories will be enough to deliver a great product according to the vision and be still in a budget.
+When Mark prepared them, the project manager validated that they are complete, but there was no phrase to see if these user stories will be enough to deliver a great product according to the vision and be still within budget.
 Pushing on a reasonable price was the most significant problem.

-Next, a whole team discussed wireframes, user stories and after two calls they decided that they can start with development.
+Next, a whole team discussed wireframes and user stories, and after two calls they decided that they can start with development.

-What worse user stories were not defined well.
-They were written down as a list of tasks without putting attention on the real value of the user story.
+What is worse user stories were not defined well.
+They were written down as a list of tasks without putting attention to the real value of the user story.
 So when a user story is valuable?
 When should we implement ANY user story in our project?
 The answer is simple:

-Only when user story brings some value to the user.
-This is so simple, but in most of the project it’s missing.
+Only when the user story brings some value to the user.
+This is so simple, but in most of the projects, it’s missing.

-So user story answer on question – WHAT we should deliver.
+So user story answers the question – WHAT we should deliver?

-If a user story is well defined then also answer on question WHY we should implement it at all.
-However, user story never answers on question WHEN we know hit user story well implemented.
-Moreover, here is a place for acceptance criteria.
+If a user story is well defined then also answer the question of WHY we should implement it at all.
+However, the user story never answers on question WHEN we know the hit user story is well implemented.
+Moreover, there is a place for acceptance criteria.
 They explain precisely on a question WHEN user story is well implemented.

-Well defined acceptance criteria are also beneficial when after development we need to validate if the delivered feature is working as expected.
-They are for us form of checklists – if the feature is fulfilling each acceptance criteria, then we can be more or less sure that it works as expected.
+Well-defined acceptance criteria are also beneficial when after development we need to validate if the delivered feature is working as expected.
+They are for our forms of checklists – if the feature is fulfilling each acceptance criteria, then we can be more or less sure that it works as expected.

 Non-features

-The next very important this which wasn’t taken into consideration was no definition of non-technical requirements.
-Always if you are going to build any solution, you should consider not only how your great application will look like, how logic will work, but also you should think about such requirements like the estimated amount of users who will start using the app?
+The next very important this which wasn’t taken into consideration was the no definition of non-technical requirements.
+Always if you are going to build any solution, you should consider not only how your great application will look, and how logic will work, but also you should think about such requirements as the estimated amount of users who will start using the app.
 If the application will not crash when 100 users will try to register at the same time?

 What will happen when the amount of data in the app will blow up, and the app will start to be very slow and unusable?
-Alternatively, the user will have to wait 5 minutes after application start on loading of everything needed?
+Alternatively, the user will have to wait 5 minutes after the application starts loading everything needed.

-Lot, lot of questions, but if you do not spend some time on adhering them, then it will back to you at the end of development or… what is even worse when you will release production version of app, you will get the market and then suddenly you will see that users are very disgusted and stop using your app and you will lose much money, time and maybe your whole business will be killed even before it will grow.
+A lot, lot of questions, but if you do not spend some time adhering to them, then it will be back to you at the end of development or… what is even worse when you will release the production version of the app, you will get the market and then suddenly you will see that users are very disgusted and stop using your app and you will lose much money, time and maybe your whole business will be killed even before it will grow.

 Summary

-We touched only few – but very important parts of this what should be defined before we start developing new application.
+We touched only a few – but very important parts of this that should be defined before we start developing new applications.
 Mark learned from it a lot.
 I’m sure that he will never make the same mistake.

-In next part of series we will go with Mark through a solution domain – what we need to know to deliver a great application.
+In the next part of the series, we will go with Mark through a solution domain – what we need to know to deliver a great application.

-Acute a problem is a must, and it’s a first important step.
-However, requirements don’t answer on next important question HOW we should implement the solution to answer on WHAT, WHEN questions.
+Acute a problem is a must, and it’s the first important step.
+However, requirements don’t answer on next important question HOW we should implement the solution to answer WHAT WHEN questions.

 About the Authors